Medical Condition: Erectile Dysfunction

-Viagra (Sildenafil Citrate) is regarded as the most frequently used treatment to combat the effects of erectile dysfunction.
+Viagra (Sildenafil Citrate) is regarded as the most frequently used treatment to combat the effects.
 The drug routinely brings in revenue of nearly $2 billion per year and retains an immense market share of 45% of the erectile dysfunction drug market.
 Direct competitors Cialis (Tadalafil) and Levitra (Vardenafil) constitute a majority of the non-Viagra drug market.

 The drug is typically taken up to four hours before sexual activity at a dose of between 25 and 100 mg.
 The U.S. Food and Drug Administration has issued several health updates regarding Viagra and its competitors since approvals began in the 1990’s.
 With the drugs affecting millions of consumers a year, it is important to be aware of the potential impact a prescription to one of these drugs can have on your health.